bredelings/BAli-Phy/doc/developer.md

 1. Fork the BAli-Phy repo to create your own repo.
 1. Develop changes on a branch in your own repo.
 1. Send a [pull request](https://help.github.com/articles/about-pull-requests/) through github.
-1. Tests will run automatically on the on suggested changes.
+1. Tests will run automatically on the proposed changes.
 1. We will review the changes.
 1. If accepted, changes will be merged to the master branch of the main repo.